Connecting patients to doctors for online consultations via chat, video call, or voice call

-Our clients contacted us with an idea to create a bilingual mobile healthcare app to enable frictionless communication between doctors and patients.
-After one of our client’s friends faced a situation where they couldn’t get ahold of a local doctor to help their mother, our clients realized the need for a mobile solution to instantly connect patients to doctors in order to receive immediate help.
+Our clients contacted us with an idea for a bilingual mobile healthcare app that would enable frictionless communication between doctors and patients.
+After one of our client’s friends faced a situation where they couldn’t get ahold of a local doctor to help their mother, our clients realized the need for a mobile solution to instantly connect patients to doctors so they could receive immediate help.

 Before building the app for patients, we analyzed similar applications that are already on the Malaysian market to understand their concepts.
 The Malaysian apps are overabundant with content and are rather unusual for the western market and look more like web apps.

 Also, one of the main requirements for our clients’ app was that it be bilingual (English and Malay) so that users could change the language in the app’s settings.
 Therefore, we needed to consider the size of the Malaysian font when designing the UI.

 Taking into account that the apps were meant for the medical sector, we chose patterns that would be familiar for our app’s users, including a dynamic homepage (widely used in this market).